TriaFed/pre-commit-library/CONFIGURATION_GUIDE.md

 The hook displays:
 ```
-✓ Using bundled security configuration
+✓ Using opencode.jsonc from repository root
 ```

-**Optional: Project-Specific Settings:**

-You can create an `opencode.jsonc` in your repo root to add project-specific settings.
-OpenCode will merge it with the embedded config using [config merging](https://opencode.ai/docs/config#config-merging), so the embedded security settings are always enforced.
+If the file is missing, the hook will exit with an error and instructions on how to set it up.

 #### Environment Variables